 Wherever a problem exists, a new service will be created to help solve it.
 That has certainly been the case in the area of email deliverability.
 With the importance of email and the complexity of getting your environment right, it makes sense for most organizations to outsource the sending of their emails.
 These services specialize in getting it right and the pricing is fairly reasonable.
-Rock ships with Mailgun and SendGrid transports, but you can check the Rock Shop for integrations with other transports.
+Rock ships with the Mailgun transport, but you can check the Rock Shop for integrations with other transports such as SendGrid.